Categories: Glossary

 WannaCry Ransomware

-The program code of WannaCry is not hidden, making it relatively simple for security professionals to analyze.
+Unlike some other malware, the program code of WannaCry is not hidden, making it relatively simple for security professionals to analyze and understand its behavior.
 Once it is launched, the ransomware attempts to access a hard-coded URL known as the kill switch.
-If it is unable to do so, it proceeds to search for and encrypt files in specific formats, such as Microsoft Office files or MP3 files.
-This encryption makes the files inaccessible to the computer user.
-The ransomware then displays a ransom notice, demanding a specific amount of currency, typically Bitcoin (BTC), in order to decrypt and recover the files.
+If it fails to establish a connection, it proceeds to search for and encrypt files in specific formats, such as Microsoft Office files or MP3 files.

 Coincu